 Heather Cleary’s translations and literary criticism have appeared in Two Lines, The Coffin Factory, Review, The Quarterly Conversation and Words Without Borders, among other publications.
-She was awarded a PEN Translation Fund grant in 2005 for her work with the poetry of Oliverio Girondo, and her translation of Sergio Chejfec’s Los planetas (The Planets, Open Letter 2012) was a finalist for the Best Translated Book Award this year.
-She looks forward to the release of Chejfec’s The Dark (Open Letter 2013, nominated for ALTA’s National Translation Award) and Poems to Read on a Streetcar, a pamphlet of Girondo’s poetry (New Directions 2013), shortly thereafter.
+She was awarded a PEN Translation Fund grant in 2005 for her work with the poetry of Oliverio Girondo, and her translation of Sergio Chejfec’s The Planets (Open Letter 2012) was a finalist for the Best Translated Book Award.
+More recently, her translations of Chejfec’s The Dark (Open Letter 2013, nominated for ALTA’s National Translation Award) and Poems to Read on a Streetcar, a pamphlet of Girondo’s poetry (New Directions 2014) have made their way into bookstores.
 She holds a PhD in Latin American and Iberian Cultures from Columbia University.

 Pola Oloixarac‘s first novel, Las teorías salvajes (The Wild Theories) has been translated into French, Italian, Dutch, Finnish, Portuguese, and English.
 In 2010, she was the recipient of a National Award for Literature from the National Arts Fund, was chosen as one of the best young Spanish-language novelists by Granta magazine, and participated in the International Writers Program at the University of Iowa.
 She has been a Literary Fellow at Yaddo (USA), the Meet Maison des Ecrivains Etrangers et traducteurs (France), the Amsterdam Writer’s Residence (Holland), and at Dora Maar (France).
 She has contributed to publications including The New York Times International, São Paolo’s La Folha, The Telegraph UK, and Etiqueta Negra.
 Her love affair with English began with H.P.
 Lovecraft and E.A.
 Poe as a little girl, and deepened progressively with Carl Sagan, Pynchon, Scott Fitzgerald, J.D.
 Watson, and the American novels of V. Nabokov.